pothula-bharat/Red/README.md

-# Alpha v 1.0.1
+# Red v 1.1.0
-Alpha is a LAYOUT Framework for CSS while maintaining vertical rhythm and progressive typography styles.
+RED is a custom LAYOUT Framework for CSS.
+You can choose any how many columns you need and base font size.

 Alpha is based on **FLEXBOX**.
 This makes it not much backward compatible.
-So, i suggest you to add a polyfill for older browser (I.E).
+Polyfill is under-work.

-It is based on **12-COL** Grid.
+It is based on **CUSTOM COL** Grid.
 The Number of columns in a row show always sum to 12.
 If the sum of columns is greater than 12 ( >12) then the grid will collapse or overflows.

 **Note** : Vertical rhythm is based on default font-family provided.